Chondrophore: Description

+Chondrophores are pelagic and drift in the open ocean, often in large aggregations of different colonies.
+They are at the mercy of winds and currents; mass beachings are annual events on the west coast of North America.

 Velella differs from Porpita by their transparent, membranous sail-shaped floats; filled with gas, the membranes have a texture reminiscent of cellophane.
 Both genera have turquoise to dark blue mantles and tentacles, with lemon-yellow morphs occasionally encountered.
 Neither group is particularly large: the floats of Velella are usually under 7.6 centimetres (3 inches) in diameter, while those of Porpita are usually less than 3.8 centimetres (1.5 inches).

 Systematics

 The order Chondrophora was created by A.K.
-Totton in 1954 to accommodate these unusual genera of Hydrozoa as their taxonomic affinities were unclear.
-They had previously been placed either in the Anthomedusae (also known as Athecata) or the Siphonophorae, and though many accepted Totton's placement, a considerable number of authors maintained them in the Anthomedusae/Athecata all the time.
+Totton in 1954 to accommodate these unusual genera of hydrozoans as their taxonomic affinities were unclear.
+They had previously been placed either in the Anthomedusae (also known as Athecata) or the Siphonophorae, and though many accepted Totton's placement, a considerable number of authors maintained them in the Anthomedusae / Athecata all the time.

-By the 1970s/1980s, nearly all Hydrozoan systematists were in agreement that these genera did indeed belong in that group and the order Chondrophora became defunct, replaced by the family Porpitidae, which took priority over the more recent name Velellidae (the group was subdivided into these two families when still ranked as an order).
+By the 1970s / 1980s, nearly all hydrozoan systematists were in agreement that these genera did indeed belong in that group and the order Chondrophora became defunct, replaced by the family Porpitidae, which took priority over the more recent name Velellidae (the group was subdivided into these two families, when still ranked as an order).
 In modern classifications, the Porpitidae are included in the hydrozoan suborder Capitata.

-They are believed to have originated in the late Proterozoic period, some 650-540 million years ago.
+They are believed to have originated anciently, in the late Proterozoic period, some 650–540 million years ago.
 A rare soft-bodied fossil that was recovered from the Farmers Member of the Borden Formation (Mississippian age) in northeastern Kentucky was interpreted as a chondrophorine float and potential porpitids were described from the Carrara Formation (lower Cambrian) of California.